 Method

-- In an oil, heat the oil in a large skillet over medium-high heat.
+- In oil, heat the oil in a large skillet over medium-high heat.

 - Add garlic and ginger; whisk vigorously after 30 seconds.